kmorris896/rapture-discord-server-documentation/channel_text/service-area/bots-info.md

 Disboard is a server-discovery website that requires members to "bump" servers to the top of their website every 2 hours.
 Besides the admin channels, Disboard only has access to <#758133041213210635> where users may issue the `!d bump` command.

 +++

+<@234395307759108106>

+Groovy as a bot that plays music in VC channels.
+It only has access to <#763178904595988520> and <#763178861491519498>.
+Access to other channels is being evaluated.
+If this would be of value to you, please be sure to suggest it in <#754995041117798480>.

+The bot has been server-deafened, meaning that it cannot hear anything in VC channels.

++++

+-- message break --

+<@763577946211745814>

+Banana Peels Bot (Name may change) is a self-hosted version of the NadekoBot (<https://gitlab.com/Kwoth/nadekobot>).
+While this bot has the ability to read messages made on the server, it is mostly restricted to channels under the "Chat" channel category as well as <#758133041213210635>.
+This is Rapture's official economy bot.
+For details on how the economy works, please see <#763754268482076672>.

+Please note: This bot is currently experimental on the server.
+Economy may shift widely as settings are changed.
+Your accumilated peels may change, be removed, etc. without notice.
+While the goal is to make this stable, if you lose your peels between server updates...oh well.  :wink:

++++